KasiaKab/roadmap-2025-2027/milestones/m00-foundations.md

-# M00 — Architecture-First Monolith (Oct–Nov 2025)
+# M00 — Architecture-First Monolith

 **Goal**
 Build a monolith-first Spring Boot core for the *Coworkly* with focus on architecture, domain, and operability.